 I grew up thinking that canned green beans were better than fresh.

 To be honest, I still have a hard time with fresh green beans unless they are seasoned up or cooked in a delicious way.
-(Probably why I’m a fan of this Bacon Wrapped Green Bean recipe as well).
-This is why I am so excited to share this super easy recipe that I snagged from The Family Cooks.
-My kids were holding tight to their green bean bias but my husband, a self-proclaimed “not a green bean guy” really liked them!
+(Probably why I’m a fan of this Bacon Wrapped Green Bean recipe, as well.)
+This is why I am so excited to share this super easy recipe.
+My kids were holding tight to their green bean bias but my husband, a self-proclaimed “not a green bean guy”, really liked them!

 Start with some fresh green beans and snap off the ends.
 This is a good task for your kids if you’re wanting them to help with some dinner prep, by the way.

 Heat up a large skillet and add enough oil to coat the bottom.
 I used olive oil but it got a little smokey since the heat needs to be high.
 Another option would be avocado oil.
 Vegetable oil will work but it’s a bit more processed.
 It’s up to you!

 After the oil is heated up, add in your garlic and give it a stir for a minute or so.

 Toss in the green beans and stir-fry them in that garlic-goodness for 3-4 minutes.

 When they are starting to get a bit tender, drizzle the soy sauce over it all.

 You are officially done.